Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

                 // Note: this is still exception safe.
                 //       The normal constructor will call delete even if it does
                 //       not finish constructing.
-So if release completes even
+So if the release completes even
                 //       starting the call to the constructor guarantees its safety.
                 UP<T>   tmp(moving.release());
                 tmp.swap(*this);